paullim2/cs361_vg_recommender_ms/README.md

     data = "['GENRE', 'LENGTH', ['LIST OF PLATFORM(S)']]" proxy_socket.send(data.encode())

 Note that the data sent to this microservice needs to be a string of a list.
-In the list are 3 elements with the following data and in order of: genre, length, and list of platform(s).
+In the list are 3 elements with the following data and in order of: GENRE, LENGTH, and LIST OF PLATFORM(S).
 GENRE and LENGTH are strings.
 LIST OF PLATFORM(S) is a list.

 Receiving result from the microservice can be accomplished by this code:
 # To receive result from vg_recommender_ms (microservice)